ae-dschorsaanjo/tok-apona/tok apona.md

 4. mi olin e meli. meli ni li pona tawa mi -> mi olin e meli pi li pona tawa mi.

 # Prepositions
 In addition of _traditional prepositions_ (tan, lon, tawa, kepeken, sama), the words of relative positions (sewi, poka, anpa, monsi, sinpin) can also act like prepositions.
-Using a comma is _hardly recommended_ in these cases!
+Using a comma is _highly recommended_ in these cases!

 Using prepositions with an _e_ after them is _still wrong!_